Symplectic Excision and Distance Rigidity: Introduction

-Recall the star-shape \(Sh^*(L)\subset H^1(L;\bR)\) of a Lagrangian \(L\), defined using star-isotopies (Lagrangian isotopies whose flux develops linearly in time); see \cite{STVFluxShape,EntovGanorMembrez}.
-It can be thought of as a tropicalization of a moduli space of objects of the Fukaya category which are connected to $L$.
-The following proposition is proved at the end of \S\ref{subsec:Proof:tm:1}. \begin{proposition} Assume \((M,\omega)\) satisfies the same hypotheses as in Theorem \ref{tm:1}: \(M\) is geometrically bounded, \(H_2(M;\bZ)\) is finitely generated, and \(\omega\) is rational.
-Let \(N\) be a properly embedded symplectic hypersurface.
-For each \(p\in N\), there exists a sufficiently small open neighborhood \(U\) of \(p\), a Lagrangian \(L\subset U\), and a class \(\alpha\in\pi_2(M,L)\) with \(\alpha\cdot N=1\), such that the following holds.
-Let \(Sh^*(L; M\setminus N)\subset H^1(L;\bR)\) be the star-shape of \(L\) relative to \(M\setminus N\).
-Then \(Sh^*(L; M\setminus N)\) is contained in the open affine half-space
+A~\emph{star-isotopy} is a~Lagrangian isotopy whose flux develops linearly in time.
+The \emph{star-shape} ${\rm Sh}^*(L) \subset H^1(L; \bR)$ of a~Lagrangian $L$ is the set of all fluxes of star-isotopies starting at $L$ (see~\cite{EntovGanorMembrez,STVFluxShape}).
+It can be thought of as a~tropicalization of a~moduli space of objects of the Fukaya category which are connected to~$L$.
+The following proposition is proved at the end of Section~\ref{subsec:Proof:tm:1}. \begin{Proposition}[{cf.\ \cite[Theorem~2.2]{STVFluxShape}}] Let $(M,\omega)$ be a~geometrically bounded symplectic manifold.
+Let $N$ be a~properly embedded symplectic hypersurface.